Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Day 2: Presqu’ile Provincial Park and Thousand Islands National Park

-Get up early, because today you’ll start your Toronto to New York drive!
+Get up early, because your Toronto to New York drive officially begins!
 You’ll start making your way along the northern shore of Lake Ontario, where you will see lots of beautiful sights.

 It might take a while to leave Toronto because of all the traffic, but around Pickering, the roads will clear.
 During your road trip, Lake Ontario will be on your right side constantly.

-After the break, it’ll take you about 1,5 hours to reach Gananoque, a lovely small town next to the Saint Lawrence River.
+After visiting the park, it’ll take you about 1,5 hours to reach Gananoque.
+This is a lovely small town next to the Saint Lawrence River.
 In Gananoque, you can take a scenic boat tour around the Thousand Islands.
 Where you will see loads of tiny houses and castles on small private islands.
 It’s a beautiful trip, and I highly recommend it.

 Tip: want to see more of the Thousand Islands?
 You can also check out the area with a helicopter tour!